message/iata/HU.md

 - passengers entering Hungary to transit by land to a third country.
 They must prove that they can enter the final destination, or prove that they can enter a neighboring country in order to reach their final destination;
 - passengers traveling on business;
 - passengers with a signed and stamped letter issued by the Deputy-Chief Officer of the National Police;
-- passengers with a positive Coronavirus (COVID-19) test taken at most 6 months before arrival.
-They must also have a recovery certificate.
+- passengers with a positive COVID-19 test taken at most 6 months before arrival.
+They must also have a recovery certificate;
+- passengers with a COVID-19 vaccination certificate issued by Bahrain, Hungary, Montenegro, Serbia or Slovenia.
-2. Passengers are subject to medical screening and quarantine for 10 days.
+2. Passengers are subject to medical screening.
+3. Passengers could be subject to quarantine for 10 days.
 More details can be found at <a href="https://tinyurl.com/3w7padwk">https://tinyurl.com/3w7padwk</a> .
-3. Airline crew are subject to medical screening and quarantine until their next scheduled flight.
+4. Airline crew are subject to medical screening and quarantine until their next scheduled flight.